AJFaraday/smiff_music/docs/technical/roadmap.md

 ** AM
 ** Additive
 ** Subtractive
-** Wave shaping (change oscillator wave shape)
+** Wave shaping (change oscillator wave shape) - was covered in 0.2
 * Help page for each synth

 End point: There is an interesting selection of synths which can be modified via the terminal.

 Version 0.4 (important)
 -----------------------